All Episodes

 Yeah.

-They will now maybe utilize this quote religion issue.
+They will now maybe utilize this, quote, religion issue.

-You're preferencing religious minorities of other others.
+You're preferencing religious minorities of others.

 Remember, President Reagan allowed Soviet Jews to come into the United States.